-Dr. Xiaoxuan Meng of the University of Delaware, working with Prof. Jack Dennis of MIT has implemented a simulation model of a two-level Fresh Breeze memory system.
-The simulation uses an existing simulation system [14], built by a collaboration of IBM and E.T.
-International, for testing and evaluating the IBM Cyclops 64 many-core chip [12].
+A simulation model of a two-level Fresh Breeze memory system has been implemented.
+It uses an existing simulation system [11], built by a collaboration of IBM and E.T.
+International, for testing and evaluating the IBM Cyclops 64 many-core chip [9].
 The chip contains 80 processing assemblies, each consisting of two independent Thread Units (TUs) sharing a floating point unit.
 Each TU has an associated 30 KB block of SRAM.
 There are several instruction cache memories, each serving a group of ten TUs.
 The chip incorporates a cross-bar switching network that interconnects all 160 TUs, allowing each TU to access the SRAM of any other TU.
 The TUs have access to 1Gb of off- chip DRAM memory through four additional ports of the X-bar network.

-In our Fresh Breeze simulation, 40 thread units serve as E-processors and execute application tasks; most of the remaining 120 are S-processors used to implement a simulation of the Fresh Breeze Storage System, using SRAM for associative directories of a top storage level and the DRAM for a shared main storage level.
+In our Fresh Breeze simulation, 40 thread units serve as E-processors that execute application tasks; most of the remaining 120 are S-processors used to implement a simulation of the Fresh Breeze Storage System, using SRAM for associative directories of a top storage level and the DRAM for a shared main storage level.
 Runtime software has been written to schedule user tasks on the E-processors and to implement the Storage System simulation.
-We are writing test programs in C and compiling with the Cyclops C compiler.
+Test programs are written in C and compiled by the Cyclops C compiler.